-If you own a salon or are thinking about taking that exciting and monumental step, it’s critical that you establish a positive salon culture that communicates your brand and attracts the clientele that you want to work with.
+If you own a salon or are thinking about taking the exciting and monumental step of opening a salon, it’s critical that you establish a positive salon culture that communicates your brand and attracts the clientele that you want to work with.

 Without a clearly defined company culture and brand, it is easy to fall into the habit of hiring the wrong people and accepting the wrong kinds of clients and guests—both of which can take the magic and excitement out of your business.